trangttt/notes/Baking.md

 # BAKING
+    There are two types of raised cakes [JOB](http://www.joyofbaking.com/CakeMaking.html) :

 ## CLASSIFICATIONS
     There are two types of raised cakes [JOB](http://www.joyofbaking.com/CakeMaking.html) :
     1. Foam cake [JOB](http://www.joyofbaking.com/FoamCakes.htm) [JOB](http://www.joyofbaking.com/FoamCakesTechniques.html): - Definition: High egg to ratio and are leavened by the air beatened into whole eggs or egg whites.
 Contains: flour, sugar, eggs, and sometimes butter.
 Even it contains butter, it is not called buttercake.